HOME Kansai Osaka Osaka Castle, Tenmabashi, Kyobashi 10 Best Places for Autumn Leaves in Osaka & When to Enjoy in 2025

 When the leaves change, the water takes on a tasteful red and yellow hue.
 A walk along the waterfall path is well worth the 40-minute walk (approx. 2.7 km) from Minoh Station.

-The best time to see the leaves is from mid-November to early December, but due to the difference in elevation between the north and south ends of the park, there is also a difference in the leaves’ progress depending on location.
+The best time to see the leaves is from mid-November to early December (peaking around November 29 this year), but due to the difference in elevation between the north and south ends of the park, there is also a difference in the leaves’ progress depending on location.

 There is no parking lot in Minoh Park, and no vehicle entry, so walking from Hankyu Minoh Station is recommended.

-From Kansai International Airport, take the Nankai Railway to Namba Station or JR to Shin-Osaka Station, then change to the Osaka Metro and head to Senri-chuo Station.
-From there it takes about 33 minutes by bus or 20 minutes by taxi.
+Access: From Kansai International Airport, take the Nankai Railway to Namba Station or JR to Shin-Osaka Station, then transfer to the Osaka Metro for Senri-chuo Station.
+From there, it’s about 37 minutes by bus or 20 minutes by taxi.

-Hoshida Park is home to the wood-planked “Hoshi no Buranko” (“Star Swing”) bridge.
-One of Japan’s largest pedestrian suspension bridges, it’s 280m long and situated at an altitude of 180m.
-With a maximum above-ground height of 50m, the Star Swing is a thrilling vantage point for viewing the vast forest below.
+Hoshida Park’s highlight is the “Hoshi no Buranko” (“Star Swing”) — one of Japan’s largest pedestrian suspension bridges.
+Spanning 280 meters at an altitude of 180 meters, with a maximum height of 50 meters above the ground, the bridge offers thrilling views of the forest canopy below.

 • Hoshida Park